treeman/jonashietala/posts/2023-11-25-writing_lessons_learned_after_writing_a_book.markdown

 1. We often use extra words that don't add anything of value.
 1. We often use redundant words.

-It's not wise to go overboard, but for me it's been a very helpful idea to keep in mind.
+It's not wise to go overboard, but for me it's been very helpful to keep in mind.
 If I'm not strict on myself I've found that I'm very good at adding redundant words everywhere.

 ## Keep it simple stupid